Jean Toomer: Career

-In 1921 Toomer took a job for a few months as a principal at a new rural agricultural and manual labor college for Black people in Sparta, Georgia.
+In 1921, Toomer took a job for a few months as a principal at a new rural agricultural and manual labor college for black people in Sparta, Georgia.
 Southern schools were continuing to recruit teachers from the North, although they had also trained generations of teachers since the Civil War.
 The school was in the center of Hancock County and the Black Belt 100 miles southeast of Atlanta, near where his father had lived.
 Exploring his father's roots in Hancock County, Toomer learned that he sometimes passed for white.
-Seeing the life of rural Blacks, racial segregation, and virtual labor peonage in the Deep South led Toomer to identify more strongly as African American and with his father's past.
+Seeing the life of rural blacks, racial segregation, and virtual labor peonage in the Deep South led Toomer to identify more strongly as African American and with his father's past.

-Several lynchings of Black men took place in Georgia during 1921 and 1922, as whites continued to violently enforce white supremacy.
-In 1908 the state had ratified a constitution that disenfranchised most Black people and many poor whites by raising barriers to voter registration.
+Several lynchings of black men took place in Georgia during 1921 and 1922, as whites continued to enforce white supremacy violently.
+In 1908, the state had ratified a constitution that disenfranchised most black people and many poor whites by raising barriers to voter registration.
 Other former Confederate states had passed similar laws since 1890, led by Mississippi, and they maintained such disenfranchisement essentially into the late 1960s.

-By Toomer's time, the state was suffering labor shortages due to thousands of rural Blacks leaving in the Great Migration to the North and Midwest.
+By Toomer's time, the state was suffering labor shortages due to thousands of rural blacks leaving in the Great Migration to the North and Midwest.
 Planters feared losing their pool of cheap labor.
 Trying to control their movement, the legislature passed laws to prevent outmigration.
 It also established high license fees for Northern employers recruiting labor in the state.
 This was a formative period for Toomer; he started writing about it while still in Georgia and, while living in Hancock County, submitted the long story "Georgia Night" to the socialist magazine The Liberator in New York.

 Toomer returned to New York, where he became friends with Waldo Frank.
 They had an intense friendship through 1923, and Frank served as his mentor and editor on his novel Cane.
 The two men came to have strong differences.